 2.06 Comwave's Right to Refuse to Provide Services

-(a) The Subscriber owes amounts to Comwave that are past due;
+(a) The Subscriber owes amounts to Comwave that are past due and any security deposits are insufficient to satisfy outstanding balances;

 (b) The Subscriber does not provide a security deposit or satisfy alternate security measures when requested by Comwave;